smoeding/puppet-sendmail/README.md

 ##### `content`

 The desired contents of the domaintable file.
 This allows managing the domaintable file as a whole.
 Changes to the file automatically triggers a rebuild of the domaintable database file.
-This attribute is mutually exclusive with `source`.
+This attribute is mutually exclusive with `source` and `entries`.

 ##### `source`

 A source file for the domaintable file.
 This allows managing the domaintable file as a whole.
 Changes to the file automatically triggers a rebuild of the domaintable database file.
-This attribute is mutually exclusive with `content`.
+This attribute is mutually exclusive with `content` and `entries`.

 ##### `entries`

 A hash that will be used to create [`sendmail::domaintable::entry`](#define-sendmaildomaintableentry) resources.
+This attribute is mutually exclusive with `content` and `source`.

 This class can be used to create domaintable entries defined in hiera.
 The hiera hash should look like this:

 ```yaml
 sendmail::domaintable::entries: